 and disability, and promote healthy behavior.

-1. Communicable Diseases and Emergency Response.
+1. Communicable Diseases.
 Promotes efforts to prevent and control

 communicable diseases among Wisconsin citizens.
 Implements surveillance, control, and